 Absolutely.

-Could I be wrong about everything?
+Could I be wrong about everything in terms of the risks?

 Because there's no data that I would trust to set me straight or to confirm that I was right.